-- Rob's most recent book, After Obama: Renewing American Leadership, Restoring Global Order was published in May 2016 by Cambridge University Press.
-One US endorsement described the book as '... the intellectual cold shower needed after more than a decade of strategically incoherent behavior on the part of the United States.
+- Rob's most recent book, After Obama: Renewing American Leadership, Restoring Global Order was published in 2016 by Cambridge University Press.
+One endorsement described the book as '... the intellectual cold shower needed after more than a decade of strategically incoherent behavior on the part of the United States.
 Witty and sure-footed in his command of history, American politics and international affairs, Robert Singh offers a concise account of the hole Washington has dug for itself and the steps necessary for America to regain its position of global leadership.'
-He spoke about the book's themes in the autumn of 2016 at the Cheltenham Literature Festival, as well as in appearances in Doha, Bucharest, Canterbury, Lancaster, Bath, and the Defence Academy at Shrivenham.
+He spoke about the book's themes in the autumn of 2016 at the Cheltenham Literature Festival, as well as in appearances in Washington, Doha, Bucharest, Canterbury, Lancaster, Bath, and the Defence Academy at Shrivenham.

 - Rob has appeared extensively on TV, radio and in print media as a commentator on US politics, elections, the presidency, public policy and contemporary US foreign and national security policy.